Beethoven (franchise): Beethoven's Christmas Adventure (2011)

-Unlike the other films in the franchise, Beethoven has a speaking voice, which was provided by Tom Arnold.
+Unlike other films in the franchise, Beethoven has a speaking voice, which was provided by Tom Arnold.
+The film features narration by John Cleese and was released on November 8, 2011.

 Beethoven's Treasure Tail (2014)

 After getting fired from a film, Beethoven begins the long journey home with his trainer, Eddie.
 They become stranded in a small coastal town, where the beloved canine befriends a young boy who is searching for buried treasure.
 Beethoven's Treasure Tail was released on October 28, 2014.